exonum/exonum-doc/src/advanced/consensus/requests.md

 - If the message corresponds to a larger round than the saved PoL, send `RequestPrevotes` for this round to the author of `Precommit`
-- If the node has formed +2/3 `Precommit` messages for the same proposal, cancel the corresponding `RequestPrecommit` (if they were requested earlier)
+- If the node has formed +2/3 `Precommit` messages for the same proposal, cancel the corresponding `RequestPrecommit`s (if they were requested earlier)

 ### Receiving `Block`

-- Request the next block from the node (if one exists) that sent any message from the height higher than current height + 1
+- Request the next block from the node (if one exists) that sent any message from the height higher than current height + 1.
+If there are several such nodes, request is sent to the one from which the message from the height higher than current height + 1 was received earlier
 - Update current height after committing the block locally
 - Cancel `RequestBlock` for the height at which the block was just committed